-Melksham, Calne & Chippenham (MCC) Branch - incorporating Foxham & Lyneham Branch
+Melksham, Calne & Chippenham (MCC) Branch - incorporating Foxham & Lyneham Branch (click on photographs to enlarge)

 The Branch story